RajK01/How_to_Prepare_for_DSA/README.md

 📍𝐍𝐨𝐭𝐞: It's going to be hard, very hard at times. you will often question yourself if you are aiming too high or if this is even achievable.
 Just keep going, it will be all worth it in the end.

+## 𝐇𝐨𝐰 𝐝𝐢𝐝 𝐢 𝐬𝐭𝐚𝐲 𝐦𝐨𝐭𝐢𝐯𝐚𝐭𝐞𝐝 𝐝𝐮𝐫𝐢𝐧𝐠 𝐦𝐲 𝐩𝐫𝐞𝐩𝐚𝐫𝐚𝐭𝐢𝐨𝐧 𝐣𝐨𝐮𝐫𝐧𝐞𝐲! ✅

+I get this question a lot and here I am sharing few things that helped me. ✌️

+📍1.
+Having interview scheduled with the company you really aspire to work for can push you like nothing else.

+📍2 .
+I loved the green GitHub and Leetcode chart.
+I hated any white gaps.

+📍3.
+I used to watch videos of company tour, joining kit, unboxing and everything available on youtube which helped me visualise myself in that position and to work for it.

+📍4.
+Reading a few pages of a self help book before going to bed can really help you set the mood for the next day.
+(I read "The magic of thinking big")

+📍5.
+I spend a lot of time on LinkedIn and because of that I came across so many joining posts, instead of being envy I took inspiration from them.
+I went through their profile, saw that many people are coming from tier-3 college like me and have similar experience and if they are able to make it, I will be able to do it as well.

+📍6.
+Self-belief.
+I failed a lot, a lot!
+But deep down I knew I can do it and I will be there one day.
+Having faith in yourself and your capabilities will help you to recover from failures.

+📍7.
+Todo app is something where I made my next day's hour-wise plan every night.